offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 sudo mkdir -p /var/www/.cache
 ```

 In your `/etc` directory create an `offen` directory and populate it with an empty file called `offen.env`.
 This will hold your application configuration.
-In this file, tell Offen about the location of your database file:

 ```
 sudo mkdir -p /etc/offen
-sudo echo 'OFFEN_DATABASE_CONNECTIONSTRING="/var/opt/offen/offen.db"' > /etc/offen/offen.env
 ```

 ---